servicetitan/Stl.Fusion/README.md

 this part of the state fits in RAM + you have enough computing power to process state changes for every player.

-Under the hood, Fusion turns any response of your internal and public API into ~ `(Result<T> Response, Task Invalidated)` pair, where the second part tells when this pair has to be recomputed.
-But you rarely need to deal with this &ndash;
+Under the hood, Fusion "backs" any result of your internal or public API by [`IComputed<T>`] instance, which stores the result of this computation, and tells when this result becomes inconsistent with the ground truth, so you might want to recompute it.
-Fusion-based services return regular result types, and these pairs (actually, [`IComputed<T>`] instances) are created, consumed, and composed into complex dependency graphs transparently for you.
+But you rarely need to deal with this type directly - contrary to `async` methods, Fusion-based services return the same result type as they would return normally, and `IComputed<T>` instances are created, consumed, and composed into complex dependency graphs behind the scene.

 ### Build a Real-Time UI